Estimating Respiratory Effort from Nocturnal Breathing Sounds for Obstructive Sleep Apnoea Screening: RESULTS AND Discussion

-These results suggest that audio alone contains latent physiological cues that can support effective at-home OSA screening.
-The modest overall gains can be explained by several factors: (i) limited data and strong variability in smartphone recordings and real-world room acoustics, (ii) potential misalignment between audio and effort during zero-lag evaluation, and (iii) the coarseness of categorical AHI cut-offs compared to the continuous respiratory representation.
+Overall, these results demonstrate that nocturnal audio alone contains latent physiological information sufficient to support effective at-home OSA screening.
+The modest but consistent gains achieved by the proposed LSF model can be attributed to several factors: (i) limited data and substantial variability in smartphone recordings and real-world room acoustics, (ii) residual temporal misalignment between audio and effort signals during zero-lag evaluation, and (iii) the use of categorical AHI thresholds, which may not fully capture the benefits of continuous respiratory representations.

-Overall, these results demonstrate that the proposed system, despite relying on noisy estimated effort signals inferred from audio, achieves AUC values close to those of models using measured effort.
-The key advantage of the proposed method is its scalability and non-invasiveness: at test time, only smartphone audio is required, which avoids additional sensors that may reduce patient acceptability or limit longitudinal monitoring.
+Despite these challenges, the proposed method achieves AUC values close to those of systems relying on directly measured reference respiratory effort.
+Its key advantage lies in scalability and practicality: at inference time, only smartphone audio is required, which avoids additional sensors that may reduce patient acceptability or hinder long-term, large-scale monitoring.